SeguinBe/dask_k8/README.md

 # dask_k8

 Create Dask clusters in Kubernetes easily.

-This library is directed to be able to start a Dask client from _outside_ of a Kubernetes cluster to a Dask scheduler/cluster running _inside_ of a Kubernetes cluster.
+The aim of this package is to be able to start a Dask client from _outside_ of a Kubernetes cluster connecting to a Dask scheduler/workers running _inside_ of a Kubernetes cluster.

 The dashboard of the dask scheduler running inside Kubernetes is accessible, the corresponding url is printed after the cluster creation.